-The three main metal project areas secured by the Company are the Panhandle, Nokaneng and the Lenyati /Kwango prospects (see previous MD&A).
-The Panhandle Prospect, directly west of the Okavango Delta, was exposed to most of the drilling during the quarter, with drilling having been conducted on the Prospecting Licenses PL 386/2008, 387/2008 and 388/2008.
+The three main metal project areas secured by the Company are the Panhandle, Nokaneng and the Lenyati / Kwango prospects.
+All the drilling during the quarter was conducted on Prospecting Licenses PL 386/2008 and 387/2008 in the Panhandle Prospect.
 The northern part of this prospect was targeted purely on the basis of the structural fabric as interpreted from the airborne magnetic and time domain electromagnetic data.
-The latter has been extremely valuable in locating conductive sulphide-bearing structures.
-The drilling has targeted these conductors and has identified these to be associated with mineralized meta-sediments.